eddieantonio/cmput296/lab-4.md

     <h1>Jolly good day, there, chap!</h1>

-Save the file, and reload the page.
+Save the changes to `hello.html`, and reload `hello.html` in your browser.

 > **Question 11**: What part of the page changed when you changed the
 > content of the `<h1>` element?